LASO Cycle 3

 • Campuses in the grant must remain in operation and Title I served for the 2025-2027 school years.

-• An LEA is eligible to apply to both SFI and IL grants, but in the event that both are awarded, the LEA must select their ESC as their provider for both SFI and IL.
+• An LEA is eligible to apply to both SFI and IL grants, but in the event that both are awarded, the LEA must select the same Approved Provider for both SFI and IL.

 • SFI programming will be limited to support of OER implementation and IL programming will be limited to non-OER support.